10 Ways to Improve Sleep

 10. Lay off the mixed drinks

 You may think that alcohol has a calming, sedative effect on the nervous system.
-In actually, it inhibits the production of melatonin.
+In actuality, it inhibits the production of melatonin.
 This negatively affects your sleep patterns and quality.
 Use alcohol in moderation, and don't drink to excess before bed.
 This is the best strategy for improved, more restorative sleep.

 Getting enough sleep doesn't have to be a challenge!
-Following these simple tips will have you well rested, refreshed, and more energized in no time.
+Following these simple tips will have you well-rested, refreshed, and more energized in no time.
 Sweet dreams!